 If you play the British version of Monopoly, the most expensive spot on the board is Mayfair.
 I share that to set the scene a bit for what to expect in this neighborhood.
 Not all of the hotels here are over the top, but you can expect a generally posh area with many ridiculously expensive cars parked along the roads.

-All of this fanciness makes for a quieter area than Covent Garden that is dotted with flowering window gardens and private parks.
-There are several embassies scattered about, which can be fun to spot as well.
+Mayfair is a quieter area than Covent Garden.
+It is dotted with flowering window gardens and private parks, as well as several embassies.
 It’s a very pretty area that is still well connected, so easy to use as a base for exploring.

 South Bank

-This is my hidden gem of a place to stay in London for first time visitors.
+This is my hidden gem location in London for first time visitors.
 As you can see from the map, the River Thames runs through London.
 Most of Central London lies north of the river, along with many of the popular tourist sights.

 South Bank isn’t going to give you the polish of Mayfair, but it is a central area with the potential for great views and river strolls.
 Avoid traveling far from the river to stick to the nicer tourist areas.